sunchongren/Gesture-Volume-Control/README.md

     python volumeControl.py

-You can also use the gesture grab module created in [HandTrackModule.py]() by importing handDetector()
+You can also use the gesture grab module created in [HandTrackModule.py](https://github.com/sunchongren/Gesture-Volume-Control/blob/main/HandTrackModule.py) by importing handDetector() class